-1. The amount of urgent need activities

-2. The estimated percentage of CDBG funds that will be used for activities that benefit persons of low and moderate income.
+1. The amount of urgent need activities 0 2.
+The estimated percentage of CDBG funds that will be used for activities that benefit persons of low and moderate income.
 Overall Benefit - A consecutive period of one, two or three years may be used to determine that a minimum overall benefit of 70% of CDBG funds is used to benefit persons of low and moderate income.
 Specify the years covered that include this Annual Action Plan.
+100.00% additional program income received will be used to fund an existing CDBG Program or activity and not just the activity generating the income.

-The city will use any excess program income received for additional public services, affordable housing, rehabilitation projects and administration that will benefit low-and moderate-income households.
+The city will use any excess program income for administration, public service programs, affordable housing and rehabilitation projects that will benefit low-and moderate-income households.
+Any

-2023 Draft Annual Action Plan City of Plymouth
+2024 Draft Annual Action Plan City of Plymouth

-April 3, 2023 PUBLIC COMMENT DRAFT
+March 27, 2024 PUBLIC COMMENT DRAFT

-Hennepin County

-City of Bloomington

-City of Eden Prairie

-City of Plymouth
+Hennepin County City of Bloomington City of Eden Prairie City of Plymouth